nishworks/academic/micro-controller-simulator/Readme.md

 Execution Details:
 	This is the main program file.
 It can be compiled using a gcc compiler.
-	On Unix/Linux -
-	To compile write on a Unix/Linux bash : gcc cpu.c -o cpu1
-	This line will compile cpu to cpu1.

 	To run the compiled file  :  ./cpu argument
 	Argument = filename containing one instruction per line